OlegVishnivetsky/node-based-dialog-system/README.md

 - Auto-generated keys may be random and less readable.
 - Edit keys to be more descriptive, then click **Localization > Update Keys** to apply changes.

-> ✅ Auto-generated keys work fine if you don’t want to customize them.
+> ✅ Auto-generated keys work fine if you don't want to customize them.

 ## ⏱️ Timeline Integration

-Integrate **Dialog Behaviour** with Unity’s Timeline system for cutscenes and scripted sequences.
+Integrate **Dialog Behaviour** with Unity's Timeline system for cutscenes and scripted sequences.

 ### Setting Up Dialog in Timeline
 1. **Create Dialog Behavior Track**: Add a new track in your Timeline and assign the **Dialog Behavior** component.